p1ngb4ck/GrowTent-Controller-for-Home-Assistant/README.md

 Original idea comes from https://github.com/TechSmartSolutions/0-10v-lighting-controller-for-Home-Assistant - adopted and tried to improve the idea.

-This solution provides 16 channel PWM compatible with MeanWell 10V PWM and others & using relays to fully cut off lamps automatically fronm power when lights is dimmed/turned off.
+This solution provides 16 channel PWM compatible with MeanWell 10V PWM and others & using relays to fully cut off lamps automatically from power when lights is dimmed/turned off.

 ### My findings:
 Original project does actually not dim by PWM, but using additive voltage dimming - works fine, but needs additional power-supply/buck module in addition to 5V supply.
 "Real" PWM is just switching at a specific frequency, without the need for additional supply of the PWM voltage.